 Chris BurdickAssistant Coach

-Burdick joins the Launch to serve as Mariano's top assistant.
+Burdick enters his second season with Florida Launch as Coach Mariano's top assistant.
+In the first season of 2017, he coached the Launch defensive squad in the teams first playoffs appearance.
 Coach Burdick currently serves as an assistant for the University of Tampa men's lacrosse program.
 In his stint with UT, he has helped the Spartans to three consecutive Sunshine State Conference championships since the league added lacrosse in 2013.

 Prior to UT, Burdick served as head coach of Providence College men’s lacrosse program for 14 seasons (1999-2012).
 After 11 seasons of play in the Metro Atlantic Athletic Conference, he oversaw the transition into the Big East Conference.
 While in the MAAC, he earned the distinction as the most decorated coach in conference history with more championship teams than any other coach.
 Under Burdick’s tenure, the Friars qualified for nine straight trips to the conference tournament (2001-09), won four regular season titles (2003, 2005, 2006, and 2008), and claimed the MAAC Championship three times (2004, 2006, and 2007).
 Before Providence, Burdick served as an assistant for Notre Dame, Delaware, UMass, and Cornell.
 Outside of coaching, Burdick has served as the president of the MAAC Lacrosse Coaches’ Association and has been a member of the regional advisory committee for NCAA tournament selection.

 As the offensive coach, Duncan is entering his second season with the Florida Launch team after the sucessful 2017 season.
 Coach Duncan currently serves as head coach of Flagler College men’s lacrosse club.